SCPru/RuFoundation/README.md

 By default, there are no pages in the website.

+This also includes `nav:top` and `nav:side` which are critical for proper appearance.

 You can create some by running the following sequence:

 - `python manage.py shell`